MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sys-sp-query-store-set-hints-transact-sql.md

 Hints are specified in a valid T-SQL string format N'OPTION (..)'.

-* If no Query Store Hint exists for a specific query_id, a new Query Store Hint will be created.
+* If no Query Store hint exists for a specific query_id, a new Query Store hint will be created.
-* If a Query Store Hint already exists for a specific query_id, the last value provided will override previously specified values for the associated query.
+* If a Query Store hint already exists for a specific query_id, the last value provided will override previously specified values for the associated query.
 * If a query_id doesn't exist, an error will be raised.

 To remove hints associated with a query_id, use the system stored procedure [sys.sp_query_store_clear_hints](sys-sp-query-store-clear-hints-transact-sql.md).

-### Supported Query Hints (Preview)
+### Supported query hints (Preview)

 These [query hints](../../t-sql/queries/hints-transact-sql-query.md) are supported as Query Store hints: